aryella-lacerda/react-native-accessibility-engine/CONTRIBUTING.md

 yarn example start
 ```

-To run the example app on Android:
+To run the showcase app on Android:

 ```sh
 yarn example android
 ```

-To run the example app on iOS:
+To run the showcase app on iOS:

 ```sh
 yarn example ios